csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **4.4** Generate a large number of 8-puzzle and 8-queens instances and solve them (where possible) by hill climbing (steepest-ascent and first-choice variants), hill climbing with random restart, and simulated annealing.
 Measure the search cost and percentage of solved problems and graph these against the optimal solution cost.
 Comment on your results.

 **4.5** The AND-OR-GRAPH-SEARCH algorithm in Figure 4.11 checks for repeated states only on the path from the root to the current state.
 Suppose that, in addition, the algorithm were to store _every_ visited state and check against that list.
-(See BREADTH-FIRST-SEARCH

-in Figure 3.11 for an example.)
+(See in Figure 3.11 for an example.)
 Determine the information that should be stored and how the algorithm should use that information when a repeated state is found. (_Hint_: You will need to distinguish at least between states for which a successful subplan was constructed previously and states for which no subplan could be found.)
 Explain how to use labels, as defined in Section 4.3.3, to avoid having multiple copies of subplans.

 **4.6** Explain precisely how to modify the AND-OR-GRAPH-SEARCH algorithm to generate a cyclic plan if no acyclic plan exists.
-You will need to deal with three issues: labeling the plan steps so that a cyclic plan can point back to an earlier part of the plan, modifying OR-SEARCH

-so that it continues to look for acyclic plans after finding a cyclic plan, and augmenting the plan representation to indicate whether a plan is cyclic.
+You will need to deal with three issues: labeling the plan steps so that a cyclic plan can point back to an earlier part of the plan, modifying OR-SEARCH so that it continues to look for acyclic plans after finding a cyclic plan, and augmenting the plan representation to indicate whether a plan is cyclic.
 Show how your algorithm works on (a) the slippery vacuum world, and (b) the slippery, erratic vacuum world.
 You might wish to use a computer implementation to check your results.

 **4.7** In Section 4.4.1 we introduced belief states to solve sensorless search problems.
 A sequence of actions solves a sensorless problem if it maps every physical state in the initial belief state b to a goal state.
-Suppose the agent knows h

-∗(s), the true optimal cost of solving the physical state s in the fully observable problem, for every state s in b.
+Suppose the agent knows h∗(s), the true optimal cost of solving the physical state s in the fully observable problem, for every state s in b.
 Find an admissible heuristic h(b) for the sensorless problem in terms of these costs, and prove its admissibilty.
 Comment on the accuracy of this heuristic on the sensorless vacuum problem of Figure 4.14.
 How well does A∗ perform?

 **4.8** This exercise explores subset–superset relations between belief states in sensorless or partially observable environments.

 **a**.
 Prove that if an action sequence is a solution for a belief state b, it is also a solution for any subset of b.
 Can anything be said about supersets of b?

-Exercises 159

 **b**.
 Explain in detail how to modify graph search for sensorless problems to take advantage of your answers in (a).